anwala/bloc/README.md

 * Change
 * Time

 The paper introduced the Action (which was combined with Time) and Content alphabets.
-Also, note that the Time symbols implemented here differ from those introduced in the paper:
+Also note that the Time symbols implemented here differ from those introduced in the paper:

 Time symbols implemented:
 * blank symbol (very short time)